WCW Wrestling

 WCW Wrestling (a.k.a.
-World Championship Wrestling) is a Nintendo Entertainment System professional wrestling video game that was originally released in Japan in 1989 under the name Super Star Pro Wrestling, with a different lineup of wrestlers.
-It was later released in North America in 1990 with a more familiar lineup of wrestlers.
+WCW World Championship Wrestling) is a professional wrestling video game developed by Nichibutsu for the Nintendo Entertainment System.
+It was originally released in Japan by Pony Canyon in 1989 under the name Super Star Pro Wrestling.
+It was later released in North America by FCI in 1990 with a World Championship Wrestling license.

 It was the first (and, to date, only) video game based on the National Wrestling Alliance (at the time, WCW was a member of NWA).
-After The Road Warriors left WCW for the World Wrestling Federation (WWF), WCW continued to advertise the game in their own catalogs with a mock-up cartridge showing Sting on the label, though no such copies of the game with an alternate label are known to exist or believed to have ever been manufactured.
+After The Road Warriors joined the World Wrestling Federation, WCW continued to advertise the game in their own catalogs with a mock-up cartridge showing Sting on the label, though no such copies of the game with an alternate label are known to exist or believed to have ever been manufactured.
 To date, the game has sold over 100,000 copies.

 Gameplay

-Each wrestler in WCW Wrestling has eight "selectable" moves, two Irish whip moves, and a finisher.
+There are two modes for both one and two players, Single and Tag.
+For One Player Single mode, you choose one wrestler and fight the other 11 opponents, one-on-one, under a five minute time limit.
+Once you have beaten all 11 of them, you have to face them again before finally getting a shot at WCW Master.
+The order of opponents is fixed, but it varies, slightly, based on whomever you choose.
+There is a password system for this mode that allows you to save your progress after every three wins and after you win your first belt.
+One Player Tag mode allows you to select two wrestlers and face off against random CPU tag teams in a tournament style setting.
+Each team has to face each other twice, under a 10 minute limit, and the winner of the tournament is decided by the total number of points.
+The amount of points awarded to each team after a match is dependent on the outcome of the match (Pinfall or Submission, Countout, Time Up/Draw).
+Two Player Single mode allows you and a friend to choose one wrestler and face each other in a best two out of three setting with a 15 minute time limit.
+Two Player Tag mode lets you each pick two wrestlers for a best of three match setting under a 30 minute time limit.